korlibs-archive/korio/README.md

 ### AsyncClient + AsyncServer

-Korio includes a TCP client (implementing AsyncStream) and a TCP server with a lazy asynchronous connection iterator.
+Korio includes a TCP client (implementing AsyncStream) and a TCP server with a lazy asynchronous connection iterator for all supported platforms but browser javascript.

+### WebSocketClient

+Korio includes a WebSocket client.
+It has two implementations: one simple and generic for targets supporting AsyncClient and other for browser javascript.
+So this is supported on all targets.

 ### VFS